 This one requires the most steps, but it’s worth it if you’re looking for a tonkatsu sauce with a nutty twist!

 The first step is to toast the sesame seeds.
-Simply take a dry frying pan (no oil) and pour the sesame seeds in, heat the pan on medium and keep stirring the sesame seeds around to stop them from burning.
-They’re done when the colour has changed slightly and you can smell the sesame aroma.
+Simply take a dry frying pan (no oil) and pour the sesame seeds in.
+Heat the pan on medium and keep stirring the sesame seeds around to stop them from burning.
+They’re done when the color has changed slightly, and you can smell the sesame aroma.
 This should only take a few minutes.

-Next I grind the toasted sesame seeds with a mortar and pestle.
-Try and make them as fine as possible to thoroughly release the flavour.
+Next, I grind the toasted sesame seeds with a mortar and pestle.
+Try and make them as fine as possible to release the flavor thoroughly.
 Because it’s for a small batch, usually a food processor is too big for this.
-A spice blender would work great though!
+A spice blender would work great, though!

 - Tonkatsu (deep fried pork cutlet)